jittania/reference-sheets/ada_setup_summary.md

-- [ ] Install Xcode's command line tools with:
+- [X] Install Xcode's command line tools with:

         $ xcode-select --install

-- [ ] Install Homebrew, Pip 3, Python 3, Git (will need GitHub log in info), Node with:
+- [X] Install Homebrew, Pip 3, Python 3, Git (will need GitHub log in info), Node with:

+**Check that this is the M1 or Intel one first!!**

         $ /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/CheezItMan/e31aebdb0f686c1a194e980b24f3cea4/raw/5710e04d17a7840df3df0ea95502da275a9943cb/ada_c14_installfest.bash)"

-- [ ] The Homebrew installation sequence offers some other optional things that you will also be prompted to install, and which are all recommended for Ada: Firefox, Google Chrome, VS Code, Slack
+- [X] The Homebrew installation sequence offers some other optional things that you will also be prompted to install, and which are all recommended for Ada: Firefox, Google Chrome, VS Code, Slack

 **Then make sure to quit and restart your terminal after Homebrew installation to ensure that this stuff works**

-- [ ] Verify Homebrew installation (the following should prompt 'Your system is ready to brew')
+- [X] Verify Homebrew installation (the following should prompt 'Your system is ready to brew')

         $ brew doctor

-- [ ] Verify Python, pip, git installation with:
+- [X] Verify Python, pip, git installation with:

         $ python --version
         $ pip --version
         $ git --version

-- [ ] Verify that git was installed properly with:
+- [X] Verify that git was installed properly with:

         $ git config --get user.name
         $ git config --get user.email